Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 Q: Are there examples on github for doctors websites?

 Q: Why do so many doctors have no website?<br>
 Q: Why do so many doctors have no possibility to book a meeting online?<br>
 Q: Why are they not using online meetings?<br>
-Q: Is there a calendar standard which can be read by google, bots, etc.?<br>
+Q: Is there a calendar standard which can be read by google, bots, other professional meetings sites like jemeda, etc.? or is there a nother possiblity as doctore to get on these sides? <br>

 # Usergroups
 ## Hosts